Traditional Scouting

 Traditional Scouting is "old-fashioned" or "back to basics" Scouting in some form, often with an emphasis on woodcraft and scoutcraft activities.
 As a pluralist movement, there is no one set definition for the term, but most traditionalists share a common set of values and procedures.
 Traditionalists aim to return the Scout Movement to something approximating its original style and activities; rejecting the trend of modernizing the program in an attempt to widen its appeal and/or use the name "Scouts" for new programs for ever-younger children.

-Baden-Powell traditionalists follow Robert Baden-Powell's model of Scouting or his book Scouting for Boys.
-Yet other traditionalists reject even Cubs and Rovers programs and some organizational structures which were used by Baden-Powell as they are outside original Boy Scouts and Girl Scouts.
+Baden-Powell traditionalists follow Robert Baden-Powell's model of Scouting from his book Scouting for Boys with some rejecting even Cubs and Rovers programs.
+Other Traditionalist oppose Baden-Powell like organizational structures being used outside of the original Boy Scouts.

 History

 The Scout Movement is a pluralist movement, not a unitary organization.
 The Scout Movement and its fundamental tenets were well established for both boys and girls internationally by 1910.
 Subsequently, some Scout organizations began other programs for younger children, such as Wolf Cubs.
 Robert Baden-Powell insisted that his Wolf Cubs were not junior Scouts and must have an identity and program distinct from Scouts but, later, the distinction was changed and they were re-branded as Cub Scouts.
 Some Scout organizations changed away from traditional Scout programs, schemes, ideals and identity.